 I recently created this particular backdrop for a unicorn Birthday party.
 My favourite thing about this project was that I threw it all together and made a couple of mistakes (I prefer to think of them as creative redirections).
 Despite this, it still wasn’t a headache, it was so easy and turned out really well.
 My other favourite thing about it is that it’s pink with some shine, of course.

+Check out the video below or keep scrolling for images and full instructions.
 I do not receive a commission from any of the links provided within this article – they’re just here for your convenience!

 The number of streamers and length of dowel you require will depend on how long you need your backdrop to be.
 I set up the buffet up on my sideboard, making the backdrop about 1.5 metres (4.92 ft).